Jake McCarthy Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads the league.
+- The Twins pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.86 team ERA that ranks seventh across all league pitching staffs.
+- The Twins have a 3.83 team ERA that ranks fourth across all MLB pitching staffs.

-- Twins pitchers combine to surrender 128 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Twins pitchers combine to give up 129 total home runs at a clip of 1.2 per game (to rank 15th in the league).

+- Keuchel gets the call to start for the Twins, his first this season.

+- The 35-year-old southpaw started and threw 4 2/3 innings when he last appeared Friday, Sept.
+2 against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.